Table of Contents

-Some peoples' eyes can't tell the difference between certain colours; that’s not to say they see everything in greyscale.
-Total colour blindness is very rare in humans.
+Color blindness is a common genetic condition in which some peoples' eyes can't tell the difference between certain colors.
+That's not to say these people see the world in greyscale— just that many colors seem identical to one another.
+Total color blindness is very rare in humans.

-Yet, colour vision deficiencies (typically grouped together as “colour blindness") are not rare.
-Some form of colour blindness affects at least one in twenty people; Wikipedia has a helpful table, based on a journal article.
-There are several different forms.
-The most common, red-green colour blindness, affects around one in twelve men.
+Color vision deficiencies (typically grouped together as "color blindness") are not rare.
+Some form of color blindness affects at least one in twenty people.
+Wikipedia has a helpful table, based on a journal article from biomedcentral.com.
+There are several different forms of color blindness.
+The most common, red-green color blindness, affects around one in twelve men.

-Colour blindness is less profound than many impairments.
-Yet, people with colour vision problems often face restrictions on certain activities.
-This varies around the world.
-For example, Romania prohibits residents who are colour blind from driving.
-Yet, the USA doesn't consider colour blindness as a disability, for workplace discrimination purposes.
+Color blindness is less profound than many impairments, but people with color vision problems often face restrictions on certain activities, which vary around the world.
+For example, Romania prohibits residents who are color blind from driving.
+The USA doesn't consider color blindness a disability because of workplace discrimination purposes.

 What does this mean for accessibility on the web?

-Sticking to this is also compliant with the WCAG; guideline 1.4.1 covers making content distinguishable using colour.
+These guidelines are compliant with the WCAG; guideline 1.4.1 covers making content distinguishable using color.

-Sometimes there is no space to do this.
-The periodic table, for example, often colour-codes the chemical symbols of the elements.
-With a huge table with a standardised layout adding more text or symbols might not be practical.
+There are cases where this isn't possible.
+The periodic table, for example, often color-codes the chemical symbols of the elements.
+When working with tables or other standardised layouts, adding more text or symbols might not be practical.